Dipan46/Wordle-Game/README.md

 # 🔠 Word Guess Game

 **"Word Guess Game"** is a fast, keyboard-driven React mini-game inspired by Wordle.
-Guess a random 5-letter word in just 6 tries!
-Tiles change color to show how close your guess is — simple, addictive, and fun.
+Guess a random word in just a handful of tries!
+Choose the word length, type your guesses, and use the tile colors to narrow it down — simple, addictive, and fun.

 ---